sharkir03/IDAssignment-2/README.md

 - CSS
 - JAVASCRIPT
 - JQUERY
+- BUS ARRIVAL DATAMALL API
+- OPENWEATHERMAP API

 ## Testing
 1. Website Navigation:
-    1. Go to the "Introduction" page
+    1. Go to the Homepage
-    2. Click "Education & Works" button.
+    2. Click "Bus Arrival" button.
-    3. Go to "Education & Works" page.
+    3. Go to bus arrival timings page to check bus timings for specified bus stop.
-    4. Click "Personal Works" button.
+    4. Click "Weather" button.
-    5. Go to "Personal Works" page.
+    5. Go to weather page to check weather description and temperature.

 - Realised that I didn't cater to when the browser has bookmarks tab open.
 Issue fixed, I hope.
 Font size looks really small on a phone screen but if I make it bigger it seems to be very badly arranged.